matn7/CS-Notes/src/main/java/spring/SpringIndexCards.md

 **252. Is Spring singleton the same as Java singleton?**
 * Trap: Yes, only one instance exists.
-* Correct answer: No. Spring singleton means one instance per ApplicationContext, not JVM-wide.
+* Correct answer: No. Spring singleton means one instance per `ApplicationContext`, not JVM-wide.
 * Tests: Understanding of container scope.

 **253. Does Spring automatically make beans thread-safe?**